Terms of business

 Clients are at the heart of our business and delivering outstanding service is what we strive to do.
 However, we recognise that from time to time our clients may have cause to make a complaint.

 We are committed to dealing with complaints effectively and fairly in accordance with the Financial Conduct Authority’s complaint handling rules and guidance.
 If clients have a cause to complain, a dedicated complaints handler, focused on ensuring that the clients are treated fairly during the process, will deal with the complaints.
-To complain, a client may write to The Compliance Officer at GEM & Co Financial Services LLP, Tuition House 27-37 St George’s Road, Wimbledon, London SW19 4EU, call on 020 8543 0111.
+To complain, a client may write to The Compliance Officer at Gem & Co Financial Services Ltd, Tuition House 27-37 St George’s Road, Wimbledon, London SW19 4EU, call on 020 8543 0111.

 If our clients are not satisfied with the outcome of their complaint, they will have the right to refer it to the Financial Ombudsman Service, free of charge, at The Financial Ombudsman Service Exchange Tower, London E14 9SR, or by going to their website www.financial-ombudsman.org.uk.
 A summary of our internal complaints handling procedures for the reasonable and prompt handling of complaints is available on request.